Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

 In this example, there are two ways to increase the confidence interval:

-* Increasing the circle radius: This is equal to enlarge the confidence interval (for example, from 95% to 99%).
-The bigger the interval is, more certain you will be the desidered value is in the range.
+* By enlarging the circle radius: This is equal to increases the confidence interval (for example, from 95% to 99%).
-* Improving the archer's aim: This is equal to increase the number of sample records.
+* By improving the archer's aim: This is equal to increase the number of sample records.

 ### Confidence Level
-After studying about confidence intervals, we need to undertand what is a confidence level.
+After studying about confidence intervals, we need to understand what is a confidence level.

 The confidence level is the probability, which is represented by 1 - α, where α is the Significance Level.

-It can be expressed as a percentual value: 100 * (1 - α).
+The Significance Level Percentual Value is 100 * (1 - α).

-The chart below helps we understand a bit more about this concept:
+The chart below helps us understand a bit more about this concept:

  <img src="https://github.com/meloandrew/R_Language-Data_Analytics/blob/master/Statistical_Analysis_With_R:Hypothesis_Test/Images/Confidence_Level.png"
       alt = "Confidence_Level"
       style="width:200"/>

-The red line is a normal distribution while the two vertical lines are the upper and lower limits, that define the confidence interval, which is 95% for this example.
+The red line is a normal distribution, where the two vertical lines are the upper and lower limits, which define the confidence interval, which is 95% for this example.
 The α value is divided by two on both ends, to represent the critical values.
 The result of 1 - α is the Confidence Level, where α is the significance level.

 Usually, we use the following significance values: